 A West Coast onion shipper is shipping his produce in pink retail bags in a promotion that financially supports needy breast cancer patients.

-Onions Etc. Onions Etc. is shipping his produce in pink retail bags in a promotion that financially supports needy breast cancer patients.
 Onions Etc. is supporting the City of Hope National Medical Center in Duarte, Calif.

 Darrell Kelso Jr., owner of the Stockton, Calif.-based Onions Etc., said the yearlong promotion, which began in July, is generating 2 cents for every bag the packer, shipper and repacker sells.